-Distribution Automation (DA), also known as Feeder Automation (FA), encompasses a broad range of applications that help utilities make more efficient use of their distribution systems.
+Distribution Automation (DA), also known as Feeder Automation (FA), encompasses a broad range of applications that help utilities make more efficient use of their distribution feeder systems.
 For example, utilities can confidently operate closer to the physical limits of their systems with the increase in more robust data for planning, engineering and maintenance, extending equipment useful life.
 DA, can also provide benefit through deferral of additional generation capacity, release of transmission capacity and delay or suspension of distribution substation equipment purchases.
-Since FA improves reliable power delivery, in turn it also improves utility customer satisfaction.
+Since FA distribution feeder automation improves reliable power delivery, in turn it also improves utility customer satisfaction.

 Fault Location, Isolation and Supply Restoration (FLISR) – minimizes the duration of an outages by automatically detecting and isolating distribution feeder faults and rerouting around them if possible, with little or no manual intervention.

-Volt/VAr Optimization (VVO) - used to improve efficiency of the feeder system through automated control of capacitor banks and voltage regulators.
+Volt/VAr Optimization (VVO) - used to improve efficiency of the distribution feeder system through automated control of capacitor banks and voltage regulators.

 Conservation Voltage Reduction (CVR) – reduces energy and peak demand by reducing voltage on a distribution circuit; conservation occurs when end-use devices draw less power without significantly affecting their performance.

 ABB offers high-performance broadband, narrowband and cellular solutions that can work together to provide utilities with an optimal end-to-end communications network that enables a wide range of smart grid applications and a foundation for the future.